geopython/pygeoapi/docker/examples/sensorthings/README.md

 ## SensorThings Usage

-After editing the [docker-compose.yml](docker-compose.yml) file appropriately:
+After editing the [docker-compose.yml](docker-compose.yml) file appropriately, you can start the `pygeoapi` container using the following command:

 ```bash
 docker compose up [-d]
 ```

-This will create and start the pygeoapi container.
-You can then access the SensorThings API server at http://localhost:5000.
+This command will create and start the pygeoapi container, republishing SensorThings data.
+You can then access the pygeoapi server at http://localhost:5000.

 ## Stopping and Removing Containers